ArpitaDeb/networking-tcp-notes/README.md

 # W2 D3: Networking with TCP + HTTP

+All the code for the lecture is here: https://github.com/NimaBoscarino/networking-tcp-notes

 Hi everyone!
 Thanks for sitting in on today's lecture.
 Networking is a big topic, but the main things to keep in mind are:

 1) Our computers scream at each other through wires